 Google Scholar provides easy access to "peer-reviewed papers, theses, books, abstracts and articles, from academic publishers, professional societies, preprint repositories, universities and other scholarly organizations."
 In addition, the UC system has partnered with Google Scholar, so that links to some resources licensed by UC and UCLA will appear within Google Scholar!
-When using Google Scholar from on campus or from home with a UCLA IP address, "UC-eLinks" willl appear next to results where UC has a subscription to that resource.
+When using Google Scholar from on campus or from home using a UCLA VPN or remote desktop "UC-eLinks" willl appear next to results where UC has a subscription to that resource.

 Below is a sample title search where Google Scholar indicates that the article is available through "UC-eLinks" and provides you with a direct link to a full text PDF version.

 Keep in mind that not all UC/UCLA licensed resources are searchable through Google Scholar.
 Google Scholar will not enable you conduct the most comprehensive research, but it may be a good place to "get your feet wet."
 Google Scholar searches across databases and can quickly help you find an appropriate licensed resource to begin your more in-depth research.
 It also may often be the quickest way to find a full-text version of a known item (i.e., one you already have some information about).